chainTech-Hub/full-Blockchain-solidity-course-python/README.md

     address,

-Comments
+Comments,

-Deploying a Contract
+Deploying a Contract,

-Visibility
+Visibility,

-View & Payable Functions
+View & Payable Functions,
-Structs
+Structs,
-Intro to Storage
+Intro to Storage,

-Compiler Errors and Warnings
+Compiler Errors and Warnings,
-Mappings
+Mappings,
-SPDX License
+SPDX License,
-Recap
+Recap,
-Deploying to a "Live" network
+Deploying to a "Live" network,
-    A testnet or mainnet
+    A testnet or mainnet,
-    Find a faucet here
+    Find a faucet here,
-    Connecting Metamask
+    Connecting Metamask,
-    Interacting with Deployed Contracts
+    Interacting with Deployed Contracts,
-    The EVM
+    The EVM,